cisnes/BITCORN-Multinode/README.md

 ## Recommended VPS provider

-**Vultr** is highly recommended for this kind of setup as thats what we are using for testing and personal use.
-Make sure to click "IPv6 during installation of the server and you should be good to go.
+**Vultr** is required for this script to work.
+Make sure to click "IPv6 during installation of the server.

-Feel free to use out reflink to signup and receive a bonus w/ vultr:
+Feel free to use out reflink to signup w/ vultr:
 <a href="https://www.vultr.com/?ref=7755704"><img src="https://www.vultr.com/media/banner_2.png" width="468" height="60"></a>

 ---

-## About / Background

-Comparing with building from source manually, you will benefit from using this script in the following way(s):
+## Features of Multinode

 * 100% auto-compilation and 99% of configuration on the masternode side of things.
-It is currently only tested on a vultr VPS but should work almost anywhere where IPv6 addresses are available
 * Developed with 16.04 Ubuntu versions
 * Installs 1-100 (or more!) masternodes in parallel on one machine, with individual config and data
 * Compilation is currently from source for the desired git repo tag (configurable via config files)